Description of Data Formats

 Match template DataFrame

-Since not all positions contain a particle from the match template search, using only the statistics maps can be inefficient in terms of size and speed.
+Since not all positions contain a particle from the match template search, using full statistics maps for downstream analysis can be inefficient in terms of speed, memory requirements, and code overhead.

 The match template manager class has the method MatchTemplateManager.results_to_dataframe()